razic/gesture-recognizers/README.md

-# touch
+# gesture-recognizers

-Multi-touch gesture recognition
+> Multitouch gesture recognition for WebKit inspired by iOS